2009 Kansas State Wildcats baseball team: Regular season

 Head Coach Brad Hill, in his sixth season at K-State, earned Big 12 Coach of the Year honors as he guided Kansas State to a 39-win season, including 14 conference victories to finish fourth in the league, all school bests.
 The team also earned their highest ranking in school history as they were number 10 in the Baseball America Top 25 earlier in the season.
 A.J.
 Morris won Big 12 pitcher of year, the first Wildcat ever to do so.
 Morris finished the regular season as the Big 12 leader in both wins (12) and ERA (1.61).
 He was also first in innings pitched (100.2), third in opponent batting average (.203) and tied for fifth in strikeouts (91).
 Morris became the first player in school history to be named a semifinalist for the Dick Howser Trophy.
 Brad Hill became the first Kansas State coach since Mike Clark in 1990 to be named conference coach of the year.

-Carter Jurica earned second-team accolades from the coaches after leading the conference’s top hitting team with a .366 average, which was third in the Big 12 individually.
+Carter Jurica earned second-team accolades from the coaches after leading the conference's top hitting team with a .366 average, which was third in the Big 12 individually.
 Jurica also finished the regular season third in stolen bases (21), fourth in hits (78), and fifth in both runs scored (57) and on-base percentage (.442).
 Seniors Drew Biery and Jordan Cruz, junior Justin Bloxom, sophomore Jason King and freshman Nick Martini were each named honorable mention All-Big 12.

 Kansas State was tied for 12th nationally with 39 wins.
 Kansas State has recorded 136 steals this season, the second-most in school history.
 The Wildcats have recorded 20 triples this season, which are tops in the Big 12, and the most by a K-State team since 1997.

 Conference tournament

-The Wildcats earned a birth in the Big 12 baseball tournament for the second year in a row.
+The Wildcats earned a berth in the Big 12 baseball tournament for the second year in a row.
 The tournament was held at AT&T Bricktown Ballpark in Oklahoma City Oklahoma.

 Kansas State first beat Kansas by a score of 5–4.
 They then beat Baylor, 9–4.
 They faced Texas next for the right to play in the tournament championship.
 The Wildcats fell short, 2–4.

 NCAA tournament

-The Wildcats earned their first ever berth in the NCAA baseball Tournament.
+The Wildcats earned their first ever berth in the NCAA baseball tournament.
 They competed in the Houston Regional, with Rice University playing host, at Reckling Park.
 The other teams were Rice, Xavier, and Sam Houston State.
-The lost the regional final against Rice.
+They lost the regional final against Rice.